gabrieleaccarino/gabrieleaccarino-portfolio/content/home/experience.md

         * Climate Change and Civil Conflicts
         * MARS radargrams analysis for the water discovery process
         * Tropical Cyclones: Tracking, Detection and Track-forecasting
-        * Environment Epidemiology: assessing the potential role of air pollution on the COVID-19 mortality in Italy
+        * Environmental Epidemiology: assessing the potential role of air pollution on the COVID-19 mortality in Italy

   - title: Teaching Assistant in High Performance Computing (Machine Learning exercises)
     company: University of Salento